 During my examination of the Braun archives while visiting the Reha Werkstatt Oberrad (RWO) in November of 2013, I came across photographs of 3 digit numbered models that I had not seen before.
-These appear to be packaged prototypes in cassettes which do not appear to have been productized or sold.
-I have not seen them in any Braun catalog.
-The verbiage in three languages was a hallmark of the cassette versions which followed the Styrofoam mold packaging versions.
+These seem to be packaged prototypes in cassettes which do not appear to have been formally productized or sold.
+I have not seen them in any Braun catalog or price list.
+The verbiage in three languages was a hallmark of the cassette versions which replaced the initial Styrofoam mold packaging versions.
 One model (111) shows a motor with N and S magnets which Braun never released.

 These seem to have only appeared at the Didacta – Europaische Lehrmittelmesse show in Hanover on June 7th through the 11th in 1968.
 The photo below is from that show.
 To my current knowledge, these models did not appear again at any other show and were not listed in price lists or shown in catalogs.

 The Model 101 required the model 100 to complete experiments focused on radio techniques culminating in the AM radio experiment.
 It appears that a two section antenna was also included in this model.
 This antenna never appeared in any other Lectron System model, Braun or otherwise.